 The quietness of this place can be stunning.
 People can easily hear the small waves of lake beating against the shores far below.

 See Pingualuit crater on the map of Canada!

 - Charles O'Dale.
 Pingualuit impact crater.
 The Royal Astronomical Society of Canada.
-Acessed in 27th December 2012.
+Acessed on December 27, 2012.